robertleroy/crate/vue/directives/swipe.md

 ## CSS Tips

 It helps to set `user-select: none;` on the element that receives the swipe.
-Beware that this keeps users from selecting text while and interfering with the swipe, but it also keeps users from selecting text.
+Beware that this keeps users from selecting text and interfering with the swipe.
+It also keeps users from selecting text.

 When swipeing on an object like an image the app may try to move the object with your swipe.
 A conflict with the swipe and an aborted move.
 Set `touch-action: none` to disable the windows default behavior.